RMcCann11/cbwa_ca2/README.md

 As per [stackchief] (https://www.stackchief.com/tutorials/npm%20install%20%7C%20how%20it%20work), "when run without arguments, npm install downloads dependencies defined in a package.json file and generates a node_modules folder with the installed modules."

 ***
+### Building our application for deployment: ###

+As per [knoldus] (https://blog.knoldus.com/deployment-with-docker-in-ionic/), this command is using the Angular build command.
+Furthermore, as per [ionicframework] (https://ionicframework.com/docs/cli/commands/build), the ionic build command will compile an ionic app through the use of the Angular CLI.

+As per [thinkster] (https://thinkster.io/tutorials/angular-cli-basics-ng-build), the Angular build command is used to build and deploy an application and when compiling an app into a production environment the --prod flag should be used

+AS per [knoldus] (https://blog.knoldus.com/deployment-with-docker-in-ionic/), this command also creates "a www folder of our project".
+***